buqeye/nuclear-matter-convergence/raw_data/README.md

 ## Hamiltonians

-For the 3N fits to the triton and nuclear matter see Figure 2 in the Supplemental Material of [Drischler _et al._, Phys.
+For the 3N fits to the triton and nuclear matter see Figure 1 in the Supplemental Material of [Drischler _et al._, Phys.
 Rev. Lett. **122**, 042501 (2019)][DrischlerPRL].
 A machine-readable compilation of all relevant LECs and cutoff values is provided in `DHS_hamiltonians_2017.par`.
-For  convenience, here is a simplified version.
+For convenience, here is a simplified version:

 | \# | Chiral Order |	NN Potential |	cD  |  cE
 :---:|:-------------|:-------------|-----:|-----:|